SaifBodu/motion-detection-system/README.md

 Motion events can be saved to MotionDetector_Logs.txt with timestamps if logging is enabled.

 📌 To-Do / Future Enhancements
- Add GUI interface
+ Add GUI interface.

- Support for multi-camera setup
+ Support for multi-camera setup.

  Integrate with email/Telegram alerts